Child Support Lawyers in Clarksville

 In an ideal world, even though the parents are no longer together, they would continue to collaborate when it comes to financially supporting the children, but this often doesn’t happen.
 This is why the courts make determined court-ordered child support part of the process when a divorce or custody case comes up.
 We understand that child support can be a confusing topic, and it’s hard to understand where the determination of the amount of support comes from and how to handle it if you can’t afford to pay.
 We’ve put together some information below to help make this clearer.

 Ensuring you understand what your financial support obligations are can help you prepare for your future — and your children’s.
 At the law firm of Hibbeler & Associates, our team of child support attorneys can help you do just that.
-Call today to schedule a free consultation and learn more about our legal services.

 Will I Have to Pay Child Support?